STRATEGY

 Before diving into the success factors, we need to address one of the most dangerous misconceptions I see in AI implementations: the belief that AI can replace foundational digital infrastructure work.

 AI adoption is currently in a nascent but feverish phase.
 Innovation is happening rapidly, hype is off the charts, and many organizations are trying to figure out how to meaningfully adopt rather than just chase trends.
-This creates an extreme hype cycle that's even more intense than past technology waves like cloud computing or mobile adoption.

 The Fallacy: Many organizations treat AI as a replacement for digital transformation, modernization of core systems, or foundational data work.